 The Plan is intended for the Chief Executive Officer and other Executive Directors and first and second line managers who hold strategically important positions, with a major impact on value creation for the Group and shareholders.
 The Recipients, of which there have been 30 on average in recent years, are selected by the Board of Directors on the proposal of the Nomination and Remuneration Committee.
-Starting from June 2024, consequently to the enlargement of the group, the inclusion of Mediaset España Directors with strategic impact on the long term value creation can be considered.
+Starting from June 2024, consequently to the enlargement of the group, it was decided to include Mediaset España Directors with strategic impact on the long term value creation.